dewen/codetemplate/README.md

 # Code Template
-Code snippet for developers to copy/paste.
+Code snippets for developers to copy/paste.